 Additional Blood Tests

 In some situations, patients within the study will have had extra blood samples taken.
 The clinician receiving your consent to continue in the study will be able to tell you if this applies to you.
+Consent to the additional blood samples is optional and there will also be optional consent to give permission for blood samples to be retained for future use.